 Generally, each Linux distribution has its way of unpacking each of the programs we install.
 However, Linux has some conventions.

-Normally, MySQL binaries, once installed, are stored in the following locations:
+Normally, MySQL binaries are in the following locations:

 On the other hand, it is good to know where the databases are stored in the system.
 Normally the location is as follows: